-To make sure a patient gets an accurate and efficient diagnosis of heart disease, our cardiac specialists at Phoenix Children's conduct thorough evaluations, including non-invasive and invasive cardiology services.
+To make sure a patient gets an accurate and efficient diagnosis of heart disease, our cardiac specialists at Phoenix Children's Hospital conduct comprehensive and thorough evaluations, including non-invasive and invasive cardiology services.

 What is cardiac imaging?